 DEBBY: I remember when I first saw the term “walking on eggshells.”
-I don’t remember where I saw it – in a book or something – but it was very much a lightbulb moment.
+I don’t remember where I saw it, in a book or something, but it was very much a lightbulb moment.
 The term was so perfect.
 My life was constant walking on eggshells.
 There wasn’t a day that went by when he didn’t find something, usually several somethings, that I had done “wrong” (I’m putting this in quotation marks) in his viewpoint.
-His way of expressing that I had done something wrong for the first 22 years was anger.
+His way of expressing that I had done something wrong for the first twenty-two years was anger.
 It was like a personal affront to him that I didn’t figure out how to do something “correctly.”
 Along with the anger were the heavy sighs, the eye-rolling, the body language that said pretty much in every way, “You are incompetent and lacking.”
-His favorite question – and this is still very triggering for me – is, “What were you thinking?
+His favorite question, and this is still very triggering for me, is “What were you thinking?
 Can’t you think?”
 I woke up every morning trying to please.
 I woke up every morning confused because I seemed to be incompetent and unable to please him.
 I thought that pleasing your husband was being a good Christian wife, so I just always felt like a failure.

 NATALIE: That was a really good book.
-For those of you listening it is by Don Hennessy.
-So 33 years.
+For those of you listening, it is by Don Hennessy.
+So thirty-three years.
 When did you start realizing it was actually …?
-When could you say to yourself, “I would use the word abuse for what I am going through?”
+When could you say to yourself, “I would use the word ‘abuse’ for what I am going through”?
 Then when did you realize that you needed to get out of the relationship?

 NATALIE: Thank goodness.

 DEBBY: It was also the time I went to my church counselors for help.
 I did that for years.
 It was gut wrenching.
 They were so incompetent.
 They weren’t equipped to deal with domestic abuse, but instead of just admitting, “This is over my head,” and referring me to someone who is competent, they just continued to feed me the party line.
 “Try harder!
 What are you doing to add to the problem?
 We’re all sinners!
 Marriage is hard.
 Blah, blah, blah.”
-Basically, what they did was echo all the crap I read in all of those, “How to Have a Great Marriage” books over the years.
-The books don’t do anything but reiterate what your abuser is already saying – that you are a failure because you can’t seem to make this marriage work.
+Basically, what they did was echo all the crap I read in all of those “How to Have a Great Marriage” books over the years.
+The books don’t do anything but reiterate what your abuser is already saying: that you are a failure because you can’t seem to make this marriage work.
 I would say that part of it was the worst part of the whole journey.
 It really rocked my spiritual world.
-I read Henry Cloud’s Boundaries book about that time.
+I read Henry Cloud and John Townsend’s “Boundaries” book about that time.
 I remember thinking, “Hmm.
 This is different than what the counselors are telling me.”
 That helped me to start overcoming some fears and making my first lame attempts at sticking up for myself.

 NATALIE: What happened when you started sticking up for yourself?
 What was the response?